 If you want to become a professional bass singer, you need to master your lowest and highest notes.
 Always maintain a good resonance within your face whenever you sing in the low notes.
 Always aim for consistent voice quality.
 It is also critical that if you want to become a good bass singer, you need to identify your voice register.
 There are three different voice registers, namely: middle register, head register, and chest register.
 Every register corresponds with the notes you sing.
 Learn how to transform your voice, therefore, from chest to head if ever needed.

 Singing low notes requires one to use less energy and power.
-If you want to you want to become a good bass singer; you must identify your voice register.
+If you want to become a good bass singer; you must identify your voice register.
 Voices are classified according to 3 different registers.
 These registers include; middle register, head register, and the chest register.
 Every register corresponds according to the notes that you sing.
 When a singer sings low notes, vibrations resonate in the chest while the head register resonates vibrations of high notes.
 Depending on your range, the middle register normally transforms your voice from the chest to the head for you to sing the notes.

 4) Expand Your Range Up & Down

 Most people are born with a fixed vocal range, and if you are one of them, you must learn how to expand your range up or down.
 It’s very possible to change your range with vocal training.
-Bass voice requires one to practice different exercises for both high and low notes.
+Bass’s voice requires one to practice different exercises for both high and low notes.

 If you want to find your range, try to plat the middle C on piano or keyboard and then match it with your voice.
 Play note by note until you find out that you cannot sing comfortably.
 Once you get to a level that you cannot sing well, that’s the bottom of your range.
 To find out the top of your range, repeat this process while going up in pitch.
 When singing, remember to stay relaxed, don’t force your vocals to work.
 If you are unable to achieve a target, stop singing and try another day.
 If you practice for several days, you will be able to sing all those pitches perfectly, and this will help you to identify or expand your range.